adamsilver/adamsilver.io-jekyll/_posts/2015-08-16-the-real-progressive-enhancement.md

 ## 2. Handling the Javascript disabled scenario is only half of the story

-It's true &mdash; some people disable Javascript. *If* this was the only scenario to consider, it might be *easier* to disgard it.
+It's true &mdash; some people disable Javascript. *If* this was the only scenario to consider, it might be *easier* to disregard it.
 However, this is not the case&hellip;

 Some browsers don't support Javascript, so relying on it for the core experience is ill-advised.
 Some people install plugins, such as those that disable tracking, these can cause script to break i.e. when one script references another object in a *blocked* script.

 Sometimes the network is at fault.
 Only some of the script makes it down the wire.
 Perhaps a firewall or proxy messed with it.
-This actually happened to me when I worked at Deutsche Telekom.
+This actually happened to me when I worked at a large mobile network provider.
 The network stripped out what it thought was a comment inside a well-known library, but it was actually a regex.
 Mobile networks can often do these things in the name of performance but it actually broke several sites.

 *Note: having the latest iPhone with Javascript enabled made no difference.*